How to think in English and stop directly translating from your mother tongue

 Any serious English language teacher should be obsessed with two related questions:

-1. How can I prevent my learner’s from succumbing to fossilization?
+1. How can I prevent learners from succumbing to fossilization - the permanent fixation of incorrect linguistic structures in their interlanguage?

 2. What mechanisms exist for learners to stop translating everything from their native language into English and begin to THINK in English?

-MY FIRST PODCAST GUEST APPEARANCE HAS GOT ME WONDERING
+MY FIRST PODCAST GUEST APPEARANCE GOT ME WONDERING

 Finally, I talked about the need for learners to regularly expose themselves to English.
-In my view, it’s more beneficial to have short lessons every few days than it is to have one long lesson each week.
+In my view, it’s more beneficial to have short lessons lasting around 25-30 minutes every few days than it is to have one long lesson each week.

 So, let’s dive in to find out what it really means to think in English.
 Let me also discuss three snazzy tactics which you can implement to start thinking in English.